 To see if it makes any difference in your conversion rate, create a version of your category list in which the parent categories can be clicked and take the users to an overview page and A/B test it against the original version.

 The importance of customer reviews and ratings and their impact on the conversion rate have long been established.
 They are a lot more valued and trusted by potential buyers than the product descriptions given by the manufacturers, especially when it comes to making costly purchases.
 Customer reviews are also a sign of a business’s credibility.

-In a survey, 63% of the respondents said that they were more likely to make a purchase from a website that has customer reviews.
+In a recent survey from eConsultancy, 63% of the respondents said that they were more likely to make a purchase from a website that has customer reviews.

 The importance of customer reviews and ratings make them worth testing.

 Just in case you still have doubts about the importance of A/B testing the category pages of your website, here are a couple of examples where businesses experienced an improvement in page performance and ultimately in conversion rate by testing various elements of the category pages: